grpc/proposal/A39-xds-http-filters.md

 In C-core, the xDS HTTP filters will be implemented as C-core filters.
 In Java and Go, they will be implemented as interceptors.

+We will also support xDS HTTP filters in the gRPC server.
+However, unlike Envoy, gRPC cannot use the same filter implementations on the client and server side, because the operations are inverse (e.g., a fault-injection filter on the client side needs to take action on send operations, whereas the same filter on the server side needs to take action on receive operations).
+Therefore, gRPC will effectively have independent sets of supported filters on the client and server side (i.e., just because a filter is supported on the client side does not mean that it will also be accepted on the server side, and vice-versa).

 ### Limitations